-During Sajid Javid’s recent call for consultation, myself and other property professionals attended various round-table events to offer our opinions.
+During Sajid Javid’s recent call for a consultation, I and other property professionals attended various round-table events to offer our opinions.
 In particular, one part of the consultation excited us at Sprift, a nod to “examining digital solutions, involving putting more data online to speed up the home-buying process.”
-It is this idea of having readily available data at first enquiry to make the homebuying process more transparent, that drives us.
+It is this idea of having readily available data at the first enquiry to make the home buying process more transparent, that drives us.

 Sprift is already partnering with many Estate Agents and Solicitors who seek to offer high standards of customer service and transparency, it is also the perfect platform for landlords and developers to research and manage their projects and portfolios.
 With more technology like this being introduced, it would be interesting to see just how far proptech can take us in the future.
 To find out more about Sprift, see here.